Buying real estate in South Korea?

 It's something we develop in our South Korea property pack.

-What are the most common mistakes or pitfalls foreigners make when buying property in South Korea, and how can I avoid them?
+What are the most common mistakes foreigners make when buying in South Korea, and where do they typically choose to buy?

 Conclusion